higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 * Receive an empty request.
 * Return and receive a combination of both.

-`mu-rpc` provides an `Empty` object, defined at `mu.rpc.protocol`, that you might want to use for these purposes.
+`Mu` provides an `Empty` object, defined at `mu.rpc.protocol`, that you might want to use for these purposes.

 For instance: